-When you travel through Egypt, it is really exciting to see ancient history popping up all over the country’s landscape.
+When you’re traveling through Egypt, it is really exciting to see ancient history popping up all over the country’s landscape.
 Especially when you’re not expecting it.
 I didn’t know much about the Avenue of the Sphinxes in Luxor before I traveled to this historical city.
 So I was really awestruck when I took a stroll along this sandy road lined with palm trees and dozens of well-preserved Egyptian sphinxes.

-I knew Luxor was full of tombs and temples, which is the reason I traveled to this town in upper Egypt.
-Just minutes after arriving, during my ride from the airport to my hotel, I spotted to my left what appeared to be several dozen sphinxes lining both sides of a dirt road.
+I was living in the Sinai and freelancing online when I decided to travel to Luxor for a couple of weeks.
+During the ride from the airport to my hotel, I spotted to my left what appeared to be several dozen sphinxes lining both sides of a dirt road.
 Could I be seeing correctly?
 I’d never heard of this.
 Were these actually ancient sphinxes?
 In Luxor, Egypt, of course they were.

-Once I arrived at the luxurious Hilton Hotel & Spa (which I highly recommend) and met the general manager introduced me to Osama, the head of the Egyptian Tourist Authority in Luxor.
+I arrived at the luxurious Hilton Hotel & Spa (which I highly recommend) and met the general manager, who introduced me to Osama, the head of the Egyptian Tourist Authority in Luxor.
 What I had seen, Osama explained, is called the Avenue of the Sphinxes, which dates back to Egypt’s 18th Dynasty during the New Kingdom.